apollo-lang/apollo/doc/javier-chapter.md

 We originally intended to develop Apollo as a compiled language that was translated from Apollo to Haskell and then from Haskell to MIDI.
-As we drafted initial versions of the frontend, we wanted a quick and convenient way to test our results.
+As we drafted initial versions of the front-end, we wanted a quick and convenient way to test our results.
 We ended up writing a REPL (Read-Evaluate-Print-Loop) for Apollo.
 This effectively removed the intermediate Apollo to Haskell translation removing another layer of complexity.
 Keeping things simple was always one of our main